Abigail0411/HR-DATA-ANALYSIS/README.md

 - For Satisfied employees:
    * Offer career development opportunities such as trainging staffs to keep the employees engaged and connected to the growth of the company.
    * Implement regular recognition on achivements and offer rewards to increase their satisfaction.
+### iii.
 Conclusion
 Environment satisfaction in workplaces is a critical factor in employees retention.
 High levels of dissatisfaction lead to greater turnover while satisfaction leads to employee stability.
 Improving on physical conditions, address specific issues laid out by employees can reduce attrition in a company.

-Attrition by age group and gender
+## Attrition by age group and gender
+## i.
 Inferences
 As shown In the donut chart, male dominated the attrition count with a total of 150 out of 237.
--	Age group Under 25
+Age group Under 25
 -	At this stage, employees are seeking for faster advancements in that they prioritize their experience and might leave if  they do not perceive limited growth in the role they were assigned.
 -	In a case where the young employees posses skills that are of high demand such as technology, medical, they tend to receive attractive offers from other companies.
 -	Young employees priorities flexibility and work-life balance and do not like being stressed.
 If the company does not offer flexible hours of work, they tend to leave.